• Academy

 ESYS conference

-ESYS KonferenzApproximately once a year, the project members come together at the Harnack House in Berlin for the ESYS conference (link to German web site), where they discuss the ongoing development of the project’s themes and priorities.
+ESYS KonferenzApproximately once a year, the project members come together in Berlin for the ESYS conference (link to German web site), where they discuss the ongoing development of the project’s themes and priorities.
 The current working groups also present their interim results to the conference.

 Further information